Peter Dupas: Prison life

-As of 2006, Dupas is serving his sentences between the maximum-security protection unit of Port Phillip Correctional Centre, at Laverton and HM Prison Barwon in Lara, a northern suburb of Geelong.
+As of 2006, Dupas was serving his sentences between the maximum-security protection unit of Port Phillip Correctional Centre, at Laverton and HM Prison Barwon in Lara, a northern suburb of Geelong.
 He has attempted suicide several times while imprisoned.
 Prison staff describe him as a model prisoner while in custody and "a monster" whenever released.

 Summary of criminal convictions

 Before his first conviction for murder, Dupas had 16 prior convictions involving acts of sexual violence from six court appearances between 27 March 1972 and 11 November 1994.